Aracho1/cv/README.md

 ## Hobbies and Interests

 - Volunteering overseas: I love volunteering abroad which has taken me to places like Vietnam, Nepal and Thailand.
-- Hiking: Coming from South Korea whose land consists of 70% mountains, I love hiking in the mountain more than the beach!
+- Hiking: Coming from South Korea whose land consists of 70% mountains, I love hiking in the mountain more than a lie in the beach!
 - Yoga: My retirement dream is to teach yoga in Bali.
 Namaste.
 - Alternative lifestyle: vegan, minimalist, (trying-to-be) zero waste